 Sec.
-3.14. - City boards and agencies.
+3.14.
+City boards and agencies.

-Except as otherwise provided by law, the Council shall establish or terminate such boards and agencies as it may deem advisable from time to time.
+- (a) Except as otherwise provided by law, the Council shall establish or terminate such boards and agencies as it may deem advisable from time to time.
 The boards and agencies shall report to the Council.
-Members of boards and agencies shall be appointed by the Mayor subject to the approval of the Council.
-The Council by affirmative vote of a majority of its members may remove members of boards and agencies.
+Members of boards and agencies shall consist of five (5) members.
+The Mayor and City Councilmembers shall each appoint one (1) member to each board or agency.
+The method for appointment of alternate members shall be pursuant to the City's Code of Ordinances.
+The Council by affirmative vote of a majority of its members may remove members of boards and agencies. - (b) The Council may organize itself into standing committees, special committees, and ad hoc committees, which may include non-Councilmembers.
+Upon formation of any such committees, the Council may appoint its members.

-ARTICLE IV. - LEGISLATIVE
+ARTICLE IV.
+LEGISLATIVE

 Sec.
-4.01. - Council meeting procedure.
+4.01.
+Council meeting procedure.